arepetti/Tinkwell/Documentation/MQTT-Bridge.md

 # MQTT Bridge

-The MQTT Bridge is an [agent](./Glossary.md#agent) that connects to an MQTT broker, subscribes to topics, and translates incoming messages into Tinkwell measures.
+The MQTT Bridge is a [service](./Glossary.md#service) that connects to an MQTT broker, subscribes to topics, and translates incoming messages into Tinkwell measures.
 This allows for seamless integration of IoT devices and other systems that use MQTT into the Tinkwell ecosystem.

 Use [`tw mqtt`](./CLI.md#tw-mqtt) to monitor, record and replay MQTT messages for debugging purposes.